 But, well, in the end there was variety in the mood, tempo, sound, and phrasing between the different takes.
 And upon entering the editing process, the huge number of full takes (normally there would be just a handful) presented us with an exciting dilemma: should we try to find a single take to use with the other two movements that had gone through the normal process, nice bits chosen from different takes to create a version that sounds like “the perfect” take-1 (the scare quotes because the seemingly endless possibilities of digital mastering are a double-edged sward: on the one hand cutting away all the mistakes but on the other hand ending up slicing such central affects as excitement and subjectivity).
 I won’t tell you what we ended up doing.

-But I will tell you that the last step before finishing was that for a little while when we enjoyed listening to the Moonlight Sonata with two alternate opening movements.
-But the day came when the master had to be sent to the CD-factory, and along with it, sadly, the need to say goodbye to one of the versions.
-Selecting the one that is now on the CD wasn’t easy, but it provides solace to be able to present the other one here:
+But I will tell you that the last step before finishing this recording was a little period when we enjoyed listening to the Moonlight Sonata with two alternate opening movements.
+But ultimately the day came when the master had to be sent to the CD-factory, and along with it, sadly, came the need to say goodbye to one of the versions.
+Selecting one for the CD wasn’t easy, but it provides solace to be able to present the other one here: